 Thrown from Cart

 Both ladies were thrown from the cart, but unfortunately Miss Stanyer fell onto the railings, her throat catching one of the spikes.
 She was left suspended.
 The lodge-keeper’s wife was at home at the time of the accident but she was unable to get promptly to Miss Stanyer because the horse and cart had blocked the gateway.
 But Miss Hawkins succeeded in lifting her mistress from the spike.
 But rapid blood loss had rendered her unconscious.
 Dr. Asplen arrived within a few minutes of the accident but he could do nothing to save her.
-Inspector Parkinson had the body removed to the ‘mortuary’ at the Police Station.
-More about ‘mortuary’ problems later.
+Inspector Parkinson had the body removed to the ‘mortuary’ at the Police Station in Albion Street.

 The Inquest